 - look at Pinyin to help you recognise writing as well as practise writing the characters yourself in the form of blogs, postcards and business cards

 - experience the art of Chinese calligraphy using traditional brushes, ink and rice paper.

-There is a focus on oral communication and pronunciation as well as using language for functional and practical purposes.
+There is a focus on speaking and pronunciation skills as well as using language for functional and practical purposes.

-Week 1: Introduction to Languages, Arts and Culture
+Week 1: Introduction to Mandarin, Arts and Culture

 Language Content: Greetings; talking about names; introduction to pinyin and tones; introduction to the Chinese writing system; numbers 0-10; exchanging contact details (phone and email)

 Arts and Culture Content: Contemporary artists

 Language Content: Numbers 11-99; food and drink Items; ordering in a café or a restaurant; phrases for daily use; pinyin- initials and finals

 Language Content: Talking about your background (nationality, where you live); yes/no questions; use of ‘ma’; exchanging personal details; Chinese characters - recognition

 Language Content: Talking about jobs; where you study/work; meeting people and presenting yourself; use of question words - what, where, etc; Chinese characters - strokes and stroke order